vidit-me/react-native-jitsi-meet/README.md

 ### Important

-There seems to be an issue with `RN >= 0.64` and Jitsi SDK, as buttons doesn't respond and other bugs, so until the issue is sorted out it is advised to use the `RN 0.63`
+There seems to be an issue with `RN >= 0.64` and Jitsi SDK, as buttons dont't respond and other bugs, so until the issue is sorted out it is advised to use the `RN 0.63`

 1.)
 In `android/app/build.gradle`, add/replace the following lines: